Optimize user experience through heatmaps & session recordings

 Since the motives of both the tools are complementary, the way to understand the user’s psychology becomes much easier.

-A case study by Hotjar on CCV Shop, e-commerce service provider, shows how Heatmap and Session Recording were used to study user behavior.
+A case study by Hotjar on CCV Shop, an e-commerce service provider, shows how heatmap and session Recording were used to study user behavior.
 Since their product is Software as a Service (SaaS), their operations are fundamentally run online.
 This enabled them to get a closer look at what catches their user’s interests.